Brigalow Peaking Power Plant

 Project description:

-The Brigalow Peaking Power Plant project is located adjacent to CS Energy’s Kogan Creek Power Station near Chinchilla on the Western Downs in Queensland.
-The planned open cycle power station will have a capacity of up to 400 megawatts (MW) with fast-start capability and will operate in high demand periods to support variable solar and wind energy resources.
+The proposed Brigalow Peaking Power Plant project will be located next to CS Energy’s Kogan Creek Power Station near Chinchilla on the Western Downs in Queensland.

-Natural gas would be transported to the Brigalow Peaking Power Plant via a proposed new 21-kilometre twin pipeline that would connect to the existing Roma to Brisbane Pipeline (RBP).
-It is proposed that one of the twin pipelines is constructed to enable conversion to 100 per cent hydrogen capability, subject to ongoing engineering and design studies.
+Natural gas will be transported to the Brigalow Peaking Power Plant via a proposed new 23-kilometre pipeline that would connect to the existing Roma Brisbane Pipeline (RBP).